mewmix/llama-index-flask-demo/README.md

 ### Notes
-Implementing llama-index and their connectors in a flask application for prototyping and demo.
+Implementing https://github.com/jerryjliu/gpt_index and their connectors (in this example twitter from https://github.com/emptycrown/llama-hub/tree/main/loader_hub/twitter in a flask application for prototyping and demo.
 Needs more work for additional prompt saving.
 Credit to https://github.com/jdan/98.css for the CSS.

 ## install